iqbal-arif/C-/Doc/Questions.md

     3. int[] myarray = new int[3]; myarray[0] = 1; myarray[1] = 2; myarray[2] = 3;.

        Correct!
 The array myarray is declared correctly and the code statements used to assign values to the array elements specify the array index locations.

+FOREACH

+1. Which of the following can be used to access the third element in an array?

+    1. myArray[3].

+    2. myArray[2].

+    Correct!
+Indexes are zero-based, so an index of two returns the third element in an array.

+    3. myArray{3}.

+2. Which of the following choices describes the correct way to create a new integer array with three elements?

+    1. int[] myArray = new int[3];.

+    Correct!
+This is the correct way to create an array with three elements.

+    2. int[] myArray = new int[2];.

+    3. int myArray = new int[3];.

+3. Which of the following foreach statements is syntactically correct?

+    1. foreach (int value in values).

+    Correct!
+This foreach statement is defined using valid syntax.

+    2. foreach (int value of values).

+    3. foreach (int value with values).

+VARIABLE NAMES

+1. Which of the following is an example of correct camel case formatting of a variable name?

+1. UserOption.

+2. user Option.

+3. userOption.

+Correct!
+This is the correct way to use camel case for a variable.

+WHITESPACES

+1. Which of the following demonstrates recommended guidelines for naming a variable?

+    1. my-string.

+    2. initialMessage$.

+    3. initialMessage.

+    Correct!
+This is the appropriate camel case for a variable name and the name is descriptive.

+2. Which of the following is a bad reason to use a code comment?

+    1. To describe the high-level intent of the code.

+    2. To explain how a new C# keyword works.

+C   orrect!
+Comments should not be used for this reason.

+    3. To temporarily comment out a line of code while evaluating a feature in a different way.

+3. Which of the following statements about using whitespace in code is true?

+    1. Reducing the amount of whitespace will improve code performance (execution speed).

+    2. Whitespace should be used every two or three lines to separate code lines.

+    3. Whitespace should be used judiciously to improve the readability of your code.

+        Correct!
+Whitespace should be used to improve core readability.